AlexanderGraf/Basics/README.md

 # Basics
-Collection of basic data structures and algorithms (practice)
+Collection of basic data structures and algorithms (practice - exercise)